 The Arguments in Favor of Vinyl in a Digital Audio Future

-4. Vinyl LPs can be an affordable way to collect old music, especially when you buy it used.
+- Vinyl LPs used to be an affordable way to collect old music, especially when you buy it used.
 Fresh pressings of 180-gram limited editions (don’t get me started on Mo-Fi) can get a little pricey, but you don’t have to go that route.
 My buddy Andrew and his wife love going shopping for used vinyl and classic audio gear in pawn shops in Austin, and you’ll often find racks and racks of old records at your local Goodwill.

 The Arguments Against Vinyl in a Modern Audiophile System